yoshi1123/mtgcard/README.md

 # mtgcard

-mtgcard is an offline command-line MTG card viewer and searcher written in python.
+mtgcard is an offline cross-platform command-line MTG card viewer and searcher written in python.
 A sqlite database is generated from a JSON database from https://mtgjson.com/.
 One can update/obtain the database with `mtgcard --update-db`.
 The data is updated weekly at 4PM EST, typically on Sundays, and prices are updated daily at around 4PM EST. The download is ~45MB.